The “New Math” for Mortgages

 If you know a child in school, you’ve probably heard what a lot of us adults call “new math.”
 Having taken math before, you’d think math would never change, and that’s exactly how Mortgage Brokers thought about mortgages.
 After all, the process of qualifying and calculate mortgage payments is really just “doing the math”.

 There was a time when our clients had to put 20% down unless they were a first-time home buyer.
 Then the rules changed for the better.
-Home buyers that were willing to pay insurance premiums, could choose to put down less, regardless of whether they were a first-time home buyer.
-With the most recent changes, regardless of whether you are a first-time home buyer or not, the first $500,000 requires 5% down, with the remainder requiring 10%.
+Home buyers that were willing to pay insurance premiums could choose to put down less.
+With the most recent changes, regardless of whether you are a first-time home buyer or not, the first $500,000 requires five per cent down with the remainder requiring 10 per cent.

 Question: A client is buying a house for $650,000.
 What is their minimum down payment?